idahogurl/vs-code-prettier-eslint/CONTRIBUTING.md

 I'd also love merge requests.
 If you're thinking of a large merge request, please consider opening up an issue first to talk about it first!
 Look at the links below if you're not sure how to open a merge request.

-Feel free to look at [Issues](https://gitlab.com/idahogurl/vs-code-prettier-eslint/-/issues) to find outstanding issues.
+Feel free to look at [issues](https://gitlab.com/idahogurl/vs-code-prettier-eslint/-/issues) to find outstanding issues.
 I've marked some as "Good first issue" for those wanting to get their feet wet.
+I also need people willing to review merge requests or update documentation.

 ## Submitting a merge request